Locations

 This advisory outlines actionable steps to optimize licensing, plan cloud usage, audit software consumption, negotiate better terms, manage compliance, and effectively engage with Microsoft (and advisors).

-Each section below covers actions to take, key considerations, and practical impact for major Microsoft product areas and negotiation domains, helping you achieve significant cost savings while meeting organizational needs.
+Each section below outlines actions to takekey considerations, and the practical impact on major Microsoft product areas and negotiation domains, enabling you to achieve significant cost savings while meeting organizational needs.

 Preparation: Audit Usage and Plan Needs Early